open-simh/.github/docs/simdocs/pdp11_doc.md

 executed the first record on tape.
 To allow for ANSI labels, the DEC standard bootstrap skipped the first record and read and executed the second.
-The DEC standard is the default; to bootstrap an original format tape, use the command BOOT --O MTn.
+The DEC standard is the default; to bootstrap an original format tape, use the command BOOT –O MTn.
 The TM11 is automatically disabled in a Qbus system with more than 256KB of memory.

 The TM controller implements these registers: